-The term 'Demutualization' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Demutualization' is included in the Corporate Finance edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Demutualization is the decision undertaken by the members of a mutual corporation to convert their company into one which shareholders own instead.
 This means that the members and users of the mutual company give up their rights of use in exchange for stock shares in the new usually publically traded company.

 Such mutual companies were originally established in order to offer specific services to their members.
 They are able to provide said services for the least expensive price possible to their members.
 This is because they are not forced to earn profits, as with publically traded or for profit corporations.
 Instead, their goals are to remain at least financially stable and solvent, to offer member benefits, and to return any profits that remain after they pay expenses to their member owners.

 This has been a practice most common with insurance companies in recent years.
 A number of mutual insurers that could not earn sufficient returns on their investments, or which faced limited possibilities in acquisitions and mergers on their own, chose this path.
 They evolved into companies which were publically traded stock corporations.
 It has aided insurance companies in raising much-needed fresh capital.
 It also helped them to become more competitive in the domestic marketplace.

 The question remains is this a good strategy for the mutual insurance company owners?
 They already enjoy the rights to elect the members of the board of directors.
 They also have some voice in the way the firms operate.
 All premiums which the owners pay go towards the insurance company’s bottom line.
 If there is a profit, then a portion of those premiums are returned as dividends.
 This is not the case for those life insurance policy holders who own term life insurance only.